-- 1. Turn the engine off. - 2.
-Lift the rear of the snowmobile and safely support it off the ground. - 3.
+- 2. Lift the rear of the snowmobile by the chassis (seat support, x-brace or running boards) until the track is slightly above the ground.
+Safely support the rear of the snowmobile in this position. - 3.
 Place the recommended weight or downward pressure on the track at the specified distance (see chart) ahead of the center of the rear idler wheel. - 4.
 Measure at the point where the weight is hanging.

+Track Maintenance

-Track Maintenance Track Tension
+Track Tension

 5. Check for specified slack between the wear surface of the track clip and the plastic slider.
-Refer to the Track Tension Data Chart on page 98.
+Refer to the Track Tension Data Chart on page 131.